charles483/weather/README.md

    - Get recommendations on what to wear or do based on the current temperature and wind speed.

 7. **Temperature Animation:**
-   - View a time-series animation of temperature changes.
+   - Watch an animation of temperature changes over time.

 8. **Local Time and Sun Times:**
-   - See the local time, sunrise, and sunset times for the selected city.
+   - View the local time, sunrise, and sunset times for the selected city.

 ## Dependencies